userthreads/msi-uefi-bootloader-limine-fix/README.md

 - **Other Cases:**
   The MSI bootloader should automatically recognize your drive where Linux and Limine are installed.
   You don't need to manually navigate to the Limine bootloader folder or boot from its file!
+Keep in mind that this can break Windows boot!

 ---